fsharp/fsharp.org/guides/data-science/index.md

 #### Interoperating with Excel through type providers
 {:  .anchor }

-[F# Excel Type Provider](http://fsprojects.github.io/ExcelProvider/) is an prototypical F# type providerfor Excel that allows you  to read Excel files using typed data provided by the type provider.
+The [F# Excel Type Provider](http://fsprojects.github.io/ExcelProvider/) is a prototypical F# type providerfor Excel that allows you  to read Excel files using typed data provided by the type provider.

 <br /> <br />
 #### Interoperating with Excel through API's